kensanata/gridmapper/README.md

 Once you have your map in the new copy of Gridmapper, click on *Prepare Download* and then click on *Download* – and you have an upgraded, local copy of your dungeon!

+Open it in your browser and check that everything works before deleting your old copy. :)

 Editing Maps using a Text Editor
 --------------------------------